Ancient Vessels

 SKIPJACK CLASS SUBMARINE

-The Skipjack-class submarines were the first truly modern postwar submarines of the U.S. Navy.
+The Skipjack class submarines were the first truly modern postwar submarines of the U.S. Navy.
 The class was an example of how innovative new technologies can combine to produce a weapons system with vastly improved characteristics.

-This primarily wood USS Skipjack submarine model is 15" long (1/200 scale) x 6.5" tall x 4" wide (including the base's dimensions) $1,490 Shipping and insurance in the US included.
-Canada $90.
-Other countries, $150 flat rate.
-The model is in stock and can be shipped within five business days.
+This primarily wood USS Skipjack submarine model is 15" long x 6.5" tall x 4" wide(1/200 scale) $1,490 Shipping and insurance in the contiguous USA included.
+Other places: $200 flat rate.
+This model is in stock and will be shipped within five business days.

-We accept your commissions to build the USS Skipjack at 21" long (1/144 scale) for $1,970 and 30" long (1/100 scale) for $2,500.
-Other sizes, please contact us for a quote: services@ModelShipMaster.com.
+We can build the USS Skipjack at 21" long (1/144 scale) and 30" long (1/100 scale).
+Please contact us for a quote: services@ModelShipMaster.com.

 Learn more about the USS Skipjack here: https://en.wikipedia.org/wiki/Skipjack-class_submarine